 We’ve decided to release the hidden secrets of proposals

-Comprehensive data on proposals is not something that has been readily available to those that don’t work in the biz, but we’ve decided to change that by quizzing 7,000 people across the country.
+Comprehensive data on proposals is not something that has been readily available to those that don’t work in the biz, but we’ve decided to change that.
+This year we have embarked on our biggest survey yet by quizzing 10,000 people across the country.
 And not only are the findings fantastic research for those involved in the wedding industry, but they make for pretty interesting reading for the general public too.